African Heritage Month 2026: Perspectives, community and events

 Ramon holds his leadership award certificate

-BComm student Ramon Stutz recognized for his leadership
+BComm student Ramon Stultz recognized for his leadership

-Ramon earned a Student Leadership Recognition Award for the 2024-25 academic year.
-The Premiere Emcee Team co-founder and former RA was also a Research Assistant at the Black Entrepreneurship Knowledge Hub, where he applied his finance expertise and passion for youth mentoring to support groundbreaking research initiatives for Black communities.
+Ramon earned a Student Leadership Recognition Award for the 2024-25 academic year for his many roles on campus, including President of the Carribean Society and RA.
+The Premiere Emcee Team co-founder was also a Research Assistant at the Black Entrepreneurship Knowledge Hub, where he applied his finance expertise and passion for youth mentoring to support groundbreaking research initiatives for Black communities.
 Read more.

 A group of African Nova Scotian high school students at SMU